thebhumilsoni/thebhumilsoni.github.io/_posts/2023-01-01-my-first-post.md

 ## The Role of Quantum Computing

-{% include image.html src="/assets/images/sample-image-1.jpg" alt="Sample image one" aos="fade-up" %}
+{% include image.html src="/assets/images/sample-image-1.jpg" alt="Sample image one" %}

 Quantum computing promises to solve complex problems that are currently beyond the reach of classical computers.